Suture Sculpt

 Endoscopic Sleeve Gastroplasty

-What Is Suture Sculpt Endoscopic Sleeve Gastroplasty (ESG)?
+What Is Suture Sculpt Endoscopic

 How Is the Suture Sculpt ESG Procedure Performed?

-Suture Sculpt Endoscopic Sleeve Gastroplasty is performed using an endoscope and a special suturing device.
+Suture Sculpt endoscopic sleeve gastroplasty is performed using an endoscope and a special suturing device.
 With the patient sedated, the endoscope is lowered down the patient’s throat to gain access to the stomach.

 How Much Weight Can I Expect to Lose with Suture Sculpt?

 Excess body weight is the difference between the patient’s current weight and their ideal weight.
 For instance, a patient who weighs 250 pounds and has an ideal weight of 150 pounds is carrying 100 pounds of excess weight.
-If they lose about 70% of the excess weight in a year post-procedure, they will weigh approximately 180 pounds.
+If they lose about 60% of the excess weight in a year post-procedure, they will weigh approximately 190 pounds.

 The patient’s degree of dedication to making permanent lifestyle changes that include a healthy low-calorie diet and plenty of exercise will help determine the weight loss potential.
 Many of our patients have lost close to 100 pounds in only 12 months after having the Suture Sculpt ESG procedure.